Erica Thomas

 Erica Renee Thomas (born August 12, 1987) is an American politician and youth leader.
-Thomas is the Georgia State Representative of District 39.
+Thomas was the Georgia State Representative of District 39 from 2015 to 2023.
 She is also the founder of Speak Out Loud, a local nonprofit dedicated to giving a voice to foster children.
 She was recognized by the Georgia Center for Nonprofits (GCN), as a Nonprofit Leader and given the 30 under 30 Award for 2016.

 Early life and education

 Thomas was born in Fayetteville, North Carolina, and she grew up in Knoxville, Tennessee.
 She studied at Carter High School, Cocke County High School, and Oakwood University.

 Career

 Legislative service

 Thomas first gained experience with the General Assembly serving as Legislative Aide to the previous representative from House District 39, she ran for the same office and won in 2014 when her predecessor went ahead to seek a higher office.
 She is currently serving her second term in office.
 She is currently serving on the Retirement, Budget and Fiscal Policy, Juvenile Justice and Science and Technology Committees.

 In 2015, Thomas was a guest speaker at the Black Business Empowerment Convention of Georgia.